|Title:||Surviving a Compromise of PyPI: End-to-end signing of packages|

 - Appendix A: PyPI Build Farm and End-to-End Signing

 Proposed is an extension to PEP 458 that adds support for end-to-end signing and the maximum security model.
 End-to-end signing allows both PyPI and developers to sign for the distributions that are downloaded by clients.
 The minimum security model proposed by PEP 458 supports continuous delivery of distributions (because they are signed by online keys), but that model does not protect distributions in the event that PyPI is compromised.
-In the minimum security model, attackers may sign for malicious distributions by compromising the signing keys stored on PyPI infrastructure.
+In the minimum security model, attackers who have compromised the signing keys stored on PyPI Infrastructure may sign for malicious distributions.
 The maximum security model, described in this PEP, retains the benefits of PEP 458 (e.g., immediate availability of distributions that are uploaded to PyPI), but additionally ensures that end-users are not at risk of installing forged software if PyPI is compromised.